kubernetes-sigs/aws-load-balancer-controller/docs/guide/targetgroupbinding/targetgroupbinding.md

 **Spec fields:**
 * `iamRoleArnToAssume`: The ARN of the role in the TGO account that the controller will assume
 * `assumeRoleExternalId`: External ID for the assume role operation (optional but recommended to prevent the [confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html))
+* `registerTargetsWithPodAvailabilityZone`: Register cross-account IP targets with the availability zone of the pod's node instead of `all`.
+See [Availability zones for cross-account targets](#availability-zones-for-cross-account-targets).
+Requires `iamRoleArnToAssume`.

 ### Sample YAML